cytomining/pycytominer/README.md

 For example, to resolve potential feature issues in the `normalize()` function, you must manually specify the morphological features using the `features` [parameter](https://pycytominer.readthedocs.io/en/latest/pycytominer.html#pycytominer.normalize.normalize).
 The `features` parameter is also available in other key steps, such as [`aggregate`](https://pycytominer.readthedocs.io/en/latest/pycytominer.html#pycytominer.aggregate.aggregate) and [`feature_select`](https://pycytominer.readthedocs.io/en/latest/pycytominer.html#pycytominer.feature_select.feature_select).

+When parquet-backed CytoTable warehouse tables include OME-Arrow image payload columns, `normalize()` still operates on inferred CellProfiler profile features only.
+Nested OME-Arrow payload columns are not treated as morphology features and are therefore excluded from inferred normalization output.

 If you are using Pycytominer with these other tools, please file [an issue](https://github.com/cytomining/pycytominer/issues) to reach out.
 We'd love to hear from you so that we can learn how to best support broad and multiple use-cases.